storybookjs/marko/docs/api/new-frameworks.md

 In this case, the renderable object is the React element, `<Button .../>`.

-In most other frameworks, the renderable object is actually a plain old javascript object.
+In most other frameworks, the renderable object is actually a plain javascript object.

 Consider the following hypothetical example: